oehrlis/oci-sec-ws/lab/ex01/1x00-Exercise.md

 - **Region:** Switzerland North (Zurich)
 - **OCI Console URL:** <a href="https://console.eu-zurich-1.oraclecloud.com" target="_blank" rel="noopener">OCI Konsole Zurich - Login</a>

 Verify in OCI console you selected the correct region and for Cloud Guard you are in your compartment.
-New resources like recipes, object storage buckets etc. are always created on your compartment.
+New resources like recipes, object storage buckets etc., are always created on your compartment.

 ## Exercise 01